 Farm bills: Congress to begin two-month nationwide mass movement today

-New Delhi, Sep 24: The Congress will from today launch its nearly two month long mass movement against the government for passing the anti farmer and anti poor bills in the Monsoon Session of Parliament.
+New Delhi, Sep 24: The Congress will from today launch its nearly two-month-long mass movement against the government for passing the anti-farmer and anti-poor bills in the Monsoon Session of Parliament.

 The party will collect two crore signatures from the farmers against the proposed laws.